TheWebShop/bootstrap-shortcodes/readme.txt

 Bootstrap Shortcodes allow quick and easy implementation of Twitter Bootstrap components through the TinyMCE rich-editor.

 ## Requirements
-The plugin works out of the box with bootstrap based themes.
+The plugin works out of the box!
-If you don't use a bootstrap based theme make sure to enable the enqueue of JS and CSS in the settings.
+Except: You use a bootstrap based theme - make sure to disable the enqueue of JS and CSS in the settings.
+(Because then they are already present)

 ## Supported Shortcodes